EN

 Now that you know the oculus of the Pantheon of Agrippa in Rome is always open, you might wonder what happens when it rains.
 Well… nothing happens!
 The monument remains open, as 22 small holes in the floor act as drains.

-And just as the Pantheon of Rome receives rain, it can also receive snow or sunlight.
-At noon during the summer solstice, the sunlight enters perpendicularly through the oculus, creating a spectacular sight!
+Just as the Pantheon of Rome welcomes rain, it can also receive snow or sunlight.
+The latter, at 12 noon on the summer solstice, shines perpendicularly through the oculus—a truly spectacular sight!

 It is the resting place of illustrious figures

-The Pantheon of Agrippa in Rome serves as the final resting place for various illustrious figures from history in different fields of culture and politics.
-However, we will highlight two of the most notable tombs.
+The Pantheon of Agrippa in Rome is the resting place of various notable figures from history, spanning different areas of culture and politics.
+However, we will highlight two tombs that particularly stand out.

-One of them belongs to the great Renaissance artist Raphael, known for works such as The Transfiguration and The Marriage of the Virgin.
-He was a prominent figure and was called upon to paint several rooms in the Apostolic Palace, now known as the Raphael Rooms, which showcase masterpieces like The School of Athens.
+One of them is that of the great Renaissance artist Raphael, creator of works such as The Transfiguration or The Marriage of the Virgin.
+He was a prominent figure and was invited to paint rooms in the Apostolic Palace, now known as the Raphael Rooms, which showcase masterpieces like The School of Athens.

-Another notable tomb you can find in the Pantheon of Rome is that of Victor Emmanuel II, the first king of Italy after unification.
-He is considered the Father of the Nation, as his tomb in the Pantheon proclaims.
+Another remarkable tomb you can find in the Pantheon is that of Victor Emmanuel II, the first king of Italy after unification.
+He is considered the Father of the Nation, as inscribed on his tomb in the Pantheon.

 It has been in use throughout its history

-Lastly, but certainly not least, it is worth noting that since its creation, the Pantheon of Agrippa in Rome has always been in use.
-While it was originally, as its name suggests, a temple to honor all gods, it has been a church since the 7th century.
+Last but not least, it’s worth noting that since its creation, the Pantheon of Agrippa in Rome has always been in use.
+While it was originally a temple dedicated to all gods, as its name suggests, it has been a church since the 7th century.

-This Catholic church is still in use and is known as the “Basilica of St. Mary and the Martyrs.”
-Liturgies are still celebrated here, with Pentecost being one of the most anticipated days.
-During this celebration, thousands of red rose petals fall through the oculus into the Pantheon, symbolizing the tongues of fire of the Holy Spirit.
+This Catholic church, still in use today, is known as the "Basilica of St. Mary and the Martyrs," and liturgies continue to be held there.
+One of the most anticipated days is Pentecost, when thousands of red rose petals fall through the oculus into the Pantheon, symbolizing the tongues of fire of the Holy Spirit.

-This is undoubtedly a unique and beautiful moment, but regardless of the day, visiting the Pantheon of Agrippa in Rome is an experience you cannot miss.
-Remember to book your visit in advance and arrive at the specified place and time with enough time to prepare for this spectacular visit.
+Undoubtedly, this is a unique and beautiful moment, but regardless of the day, purchasing your tickets to the Pantheon of Agrippa in Rome is something you won’t regret.
+Remember to book your visit in advance and arrive at the designated place and time with enough time to prepare for this spectacular experience.